Dharavi Redevelopment Project Requests Five-Year Lease for 15 Acres in BKC

 - Railway Land Development Authority (RLDA): On March 13, 2024, RLDA transferred 27.57 acres, including a scrapyard near Mahim station, to DRPPL.
 This land is critical for building around 1-1.5 lakh tenements of 350 square feet each for eligible residents.

 - Brihanmumbai Electric Supply and Transport (BEST): DRPPL has also requested 12 acres from BEST, encompassing two prominent bus depots in Sion East — Dharavi and Kalakilla.
-These depots, with a total parking capacity for about 300 buses, include offices, staff housing, and amenities for drivers and conductors.
+These depots, with a total parking capacity for about 300 buses, include offices, staff housing, and amenities

 Need Help?
 Chat with us